Sean R. Sadler, PT, MPT, FAAOMPT

 I am licensed to practice physical therapy in the states of Alaska, Texas, Illinois, Colorado, Arizona, Washington, New Mexico and Montana.
 I am also a resident of Texas, and as such am able to quickly acquire new licenses in other PTCOMPACT states.

-I operate as an independent practitioner, working with you and your organization to help provide staffing coverage during your personnel shortage.
-I entertain offers for travel physical therapy as well as independent contract under IRS Form-1099, part-time or PRN employment, and am willing to work with you for as long as necessary to achieve your goals.
+I operate as an independent practitioner, working with you and your organization to help provide staffing coverage during your personnel shortage or on a PRN basis.
+I currently only work as an independent contractor under IRS Form-1099 (part-time or PRN employment), and am willing to work with you for as long as necessary to achieve your goals.

 01. Business Minded